LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/CS210_Lab07_Instructions_All.md

 ### Code Review

-- Review one of your lab partners' code and post the review in your team channel on Discord.
+- Review code written by one of your lab partners and share the review with them.
 - Submit a copy of the code review <u>you did</u> on the LMS.

 ### Production Version